Mortzenhaus

-The Mortzenhaus was one of the largest and most well known city palaces in Hamburg.
+The Mortzenhaus was one of the largest and best-known city palaces in Hamburg.
 It was built in 1621 by the brothers and arms dealers Jacob and Hans Moers, who were among the wealthiest people in Hamburg in their lifetime.

 History

 Overview

 Built as a palace in renaissance style and occupying the addresses Alter Wandrahm 19–23, it was markedly different from most other buildings in Hamburg.

 The Mortzenhaus was demolished in 1886 as part of the construction of the Speicherstadt.